diku-dk/DIKUArcade/README.md

 </p>
 <br>

-DIKUArcade is a simple 2D Game Engine, created specifically for the SoftwareDevelopment (SU) course at DIKU 2018, and maintained to this date.
+**DIKUArcade** is a simple 2D Game Engine, created specifically for the SoftwareDevelopment (SU) course at DIKU (Department of Computer Science, University of Copenhagen) 2018, and maintained to this date.

 ### Core Features ###